bobbylight/AutoComplete/distfiles/readme.txt

 * License

-  AutoComplete is licensed under the LGPL.
-Please see the included license file.
+  AutoComplete is licensed under a modified BSD liense.
+Please see the included AutoComplete.License.txt file.

 * Feedback